cjescudero/teachingdemos/README.md

    - Use a modern browser (Chrome, Firefox, Safari, or Edge)
    - Enable JavaScript in your browser settings
    - For the best experience, view on a desktop or laptop computer with a screen width of at least 1024px

+## Online Access

+All demos are also available online through GitHub Pages.
+You can access them directly using the links in the "Available Demos" section above without needing to download or clone the repository.

 ## Technologies Used